axelgafu/gettingandcleaningdata/README.md

 output: html_document
 ---

-Execute run_Analysis.R.
+Execute run_Analysis.R, no parameters are required, however, that script requires Internet access.

 That script will automatically perform the following actions:
 1) Download the data file.
 2) Unzip the data file.
 3) Extract the required data from train and test data sets.